 Disney Trip Packing List for Kids

 I’m a HUGE list maker!
 I honestly make lists for everything.
 It helps me stay organized leading up to a trip, when planning, packing and yes, even when putting everything back into the suitcase to come home.
 Don’t want to leave anything behind!
-With a toddler, young kid and two teens, the packing list varies for each but I’ve included the basics everyone needs here.
+In my family of 6 (with preschoolers to teens), the packing list varies for each.

 Even with the best laid plans, sometimes things go awry!
 On one Disneyland road trip, my husband put our toddler in the car without his shoes on and it wasn’t until we were a block from the Disneyland Resort did we realize that he didn’t have any shoes!
 Quick stop at Target and all was good.
-But hopefully you can avoid extra stops and with these Disney trip printables, you’ll be organized and prepared!
+But the ideal plan avoids extra stops – this Disney trip printable checklist will help you be more organized and prepared!